 With Valentine’s Day around the corner, the pressure is surely building.
-It’s a nerve-wracking experience having the greatest desire to show your loved one how much you care but not quite knowing how to do it.
-The answer is easy, it always has been – flowers.
+It’s a nerve-wracking time.
+You have the greatest desire to show your loved one how much you care but you don't always quite know how to do it.
+But the solution is easy - it always has been: flowers.
 Flowers have long been a choice gift for Valentine’s Day and there is a good reason for it; everybody love flowers!
 Ah but it’s not all that simple, really.
 The toughest question of all is the one that follows: ‘which flowers?’
 Don’t panic, we have the answers!

 Red Roses = Definitely